shakfu/py2max/README.md

 - Round-trip conversion between (JSON) `.maxpat` files with arbitrary levels of nesting and corresponding `Patcher`, `Box`, and `Patchline` Python objects.

+- Can handle potentially any Max object or maxclass.

+- Lots of unit tests.

-- Analysis and offline scripted modification of Max patches in terms of composition, structure (as graphs of objects), and layout (in the context of graph-drawing algorithms).
+- Analysis and offline scripted modification of Max patches in terms of composition, structure (as graphs of objects), object properties and layout (in the context of graph-drawing algorithms).

 - Allows precise layout and configuration of Max objects.

 - Patcher objects have generic methods such as `add_textbox` and can have specialized methods as required such as `add_coll`.
 In the latter case, the method makes to prepopulate the `coll` object from a python dictionary (see `py2max/tests/test_coll.py`).

-- DEFERRED FEATURE: Has a `maxclassdb` feature which recalls defaults configuration of Max Objects.
+- Has a `maxclassdb` feature which recalls defaults configuration of Max Objects.

-## Current Status

 ## Possible use cases

 - create parametrizable objects with configuration from offline sources.
 For example, one-of-a-kind wavetable oscillators configured from random wavetable files.

 - generation of test cases during external development

 - takes the pain out of creating parameter objects

-- prepopulate a `coll` object with data
+- prepopulate containers objects such as `coll`, `dict` and `table` objects with data

 - help to save time creating many objects with slightly different arguments

 - use graph drawing algorithms on generated patches

 - generative patch generation (-;

 - etc..

 ## Usage examples